mikeybkats/angela-duckworth-grit/Notes.md

 p45
 - John Irving the author spends more time re-reading and re-writing his own work in order to perfect it.

+p47
+- Runtime on a treadmill is a surprising predictor of psychological adjustment throughout adulthood according to a harvard test conducted of a series of decades.
+- effort keeps you on the treadmill longer, not physical fitness

+p49
+- staying on the treadmill the longest is certainly a feat.
+- The true indicator of grit is going back to the treadmill eager to try again the next day.

+p50
+- if the formula at the top of chapter 3 is correct:
+- someone who is twice as talented but half as hardworking as another person might reach the same level of skill but still produce dramatically less over time.
+- Strivers improve in skill and quantity of that skill.

+p51
+- with effort talent becomes skill
+- effort makes skill into something productive

+# Chapter 4
+## How gritty are you?